Using Small Business Credit Cards

-Still, the use of credit cards for small business should be approached with caution.
+Your small business should approach the use of any type of debt, including small business credit cards, with caution.
 Don’t forget that credit card financing is still a small business loan.
 And since this ‘loan’ is often with individual cardholder, not the business entity, the individual could still be on the hook if your business encounters bankruptcy.
 This liability is the same dilemma facing entrepreneurs tapping personal loans for business or owners that offer ‘personal guarantees’.

 Small Business Credit Cards: Some Pros and Cons

 · Balance transfer offers keep rates relatively low.

 · Uses more expensive compounding interest, not simple interest.